jdevfullstack/programming-core-concepts/README.md

-an operating system to recognize computer applications, a business collaborative tool with a lot of features to manage data, a 3D game that is almost realistic, an Artificial Intelligence that can simulate humans in the virtual world!
+an operating system to recognize computer applications, a business collaborative tool with a lot of features to manage data, a 3D game that is almost realistic, an Artificial Intelligence progrm that can simulate humans in the virtual world!

 But of all the things programmers can do, the